 California Statute of Limitations for Your Boating Accident Injuries

 The right to compensation following an Orange County boating accident could be voided if you do not file your claim in time.
-Every state has statutes of limitations which govern the amount of time a person has in which to file a personal injury lawsuit.
 In the state of California, the statute of limitations is two years from the date of the accident.
 Some boating accidents, depending on where they occur in the waters, could fall under jurisdiction established by the Jones Acts, which places a three-year statute of limitations for filing a claim for damages after being injured in a boating accident.
 Under certain circumstances, a California court may allow the statute of limitations to be halted, usually in the following cases:

 - The injuries from the boating accident did not manifest until later, after the accident;

 - The victim is mentally or physically incapacitated, or